-Figure U - Non-Metric 4: Time Interval from Report to Nonjudicial Punishment Outcome, FY14 - FY16
+Figure U - Military Justice Indicator 4: Time Interval from Report to Nonjudicial Punishment Outcome, FY14 - FY17

-Non-Metric 5: Time Interval from Report of Investigation to Judge Advocate Recommendation
+Military Justice Indicator 5: Time Interval from Report of Investigation to Judge Advocate Recommendation

-As illustrated in Figure V, the average and median length of time from the date a report of investigation was provided to command until the date a judge advocate made a disposition recommendation to the commander of the accused was 30 days and 0 days, respectively.
-A zero value indicates that the legal recommendation was made before the closure of the investigation.
-As for non-metrics 3 and 4, there is no expected or set time for this to occur.
+As illustrated in Figure V, the length of time from the date a report of investigation was provided to command until the date a judge advocate made a disposition recommendation to the commander of the accused was on average 42 days and with a median of 30 days.
+For years past, a zero value indicates that the legal recommendation was made before the investigation was officially closed.
+As is the same for indicators 3 and 4, there is no expected or set time for this to occur.